wenlxie/wenlxie.github.io/_posts/2024-12-31-Request-delay-200ms-becauseof-MTU-setting-in-IPVS-Loadbalancer-with-IPIP-forwarding-method.md

 ```

-From the call stack, we can see that It checks the route MTU and tries to IP fragment, if DF bit is set in the IP header, then kernel will send the ICMP packet with type: 3 (ICMP_DEST_UNREACH) and code: 4 (ICMP_FRAG_NEEDED).
+From the call stack, we can see that it checks the route MTU and attempts to perform IP fragmentation.
+If the DF (Don't Fragment) bit is set in the IP header, the kernel will send an ICMP packet with type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED).

-There were two requests almost at the same time.
-The first request will trigger the ICMP destination unreachable packet from the load balancer, and then it will change the route MTU to be 1480.
-Then the second request, which do the MSS negotiation based on MTU 1500 and but  route MTU had been changed to 1480 on the fly,  so when the packet length > 1500, then ICMP packet with type: 3 (ICMP_DEST_UNREACH) and code: 4 (ICMP_FRAG_NEEDED)  will be sent in kernel with the source IP == destination IP.
+There were two requests occurring almost simultaneously.
+The first request triggers the ICMP Destination Unreachable packet from the load balancer, which then changes the route MTU to 1480.
+The second request performs MSS (Maximum Segment Size) negotiation based on an MTU of 1500, but the route MTU has already been changed to 1480.
+Thus, when the packet length exceeds 1500, an ICMP packet with type 3 (ICMP_DEST_UNREACH) and code 4 (ICMP_FRAG_NEEDED) is sent from the kernel with the source IP equal to the destination IP.

-If we check for the statistics in linux kernel by netstat,  we can see that there are some statistics for this.
+If we examine the statistics in the Linux kernel using netstat, we can see some relevant data:
 ```
 Icmp:
     6957 ICMP messages received